Outwith Horses

 Painting on the Hoof workshops run alongside New British Rural — Kate's community pop-up gallery initiative bringing together art, farming and rural life in working farm settings.

 Kate Mieczkowska holds a BA from Winchester School of Art and an MA in Fine Art from Chelsea College of Art, UAL.
-She is an Associate Artist at Chapel Arts Studios and has exhibited at the Royal Academy.
+She is an Associate Artist at Chapel Arts Studios and has exhibited in Group Shows at the Royal Academy.

 She is also BHS qualified in equine training and management, an RoR registered retrainer, and has worked with horses for over twenty-five years.
 That combination — fine art education and professional equestrian practice — is what makes Painting on the Hoof genuinely different.